AUDDT: A Unified Benchmark Toolkit for Audio and Speech Deepfake Detectors: AUDDT: BENCHMARK COMPOSITION AND TOOLKIT USAGE

-At the time of writing, AUDDT covers 28 datasets, as listed in Table~\ref{tab:dataset}.
-As can be seen, they have been classified with 10 different attributes to highlight their uniqueness.
-These attributes include: \\ {\bf Category:} While the majority of the datasets contain both real (i.e., bonafide) and fake (i.e., spoof) samples, some datasets contain only real or only fake ones.
-For example, \textsc{Playback-attacks}~\cite{shang2021audio} dataset contains only the replayed version without a deepfake component.
-We therefore label them as `Replayed Real'.
-Meanwhile, \textsc{WaveFake}~\cite{frank2021wavefake} and \textsc{CVoiceFake}~\cite{li2024safeear} contain the real speech and their vocoder-generated version.
-While vocoder is a commonly used component in speech generation, using the vocoder alone cannot change speech content or paralinguistic attributes.
-Given the definition of deepfake, we label these two datasets as `Vocoded Real'.
-Apart from speech deepfake datasets, we further include \textsc{CtrSVDD}~\cite{zhang2025audio}, which is a singing voice deepfake dataset (`Fake Singing Voice').
 Lastly, to gauge the impact of speech enhancement on detection accuracy, given the prevalence of such methods in real-world speech applications, we include samples from three benchmark datasets used for evaluation in~\cite{guimaraes2025ditse}: DAPS, AQECC, and DEMO.
 For each dataset, we consider the original noisy recordings (and corresponding clean references, when available), along with their enhanced counterparts (denoted as `Enhanced real').
 The enhanced samples were generated using five representative speech enhancement approaches: DiTSE~\cite{guimaraes2025ditse}, and SGMSE+~\cite{richter2023speech}, two state-of-the-art diffusion-based methods; Genhancer~\cite{genhancer}, a high-fidelity discrete token generation model; Miipher~\cite{koizumi2023miipher}, a restoration framework tailored for degraded speech; and HiFi-GAN-2~\cite{su2021hifi}, a conventional regression-based baseline.\\ {\bf In-the-wild:} Most deepfake datasets are generated from clean, studio-quality recordings (e.g., \textsc{LJspeech}~\cite{ljspeech17}).
 Models trained on studio-quality real and fake pairs inevitably suffer from degradation when tested on in-the-wild speech, which is usually delivered in a natural and conversational manner with overlapped environmental noise.
 We therefore highlight the ones that contain speech collected in-the-wild for users to gauge model robustness in non-studio scenarios, including \textsc{In-the-wild}~\cite{muller2022does}, \textsc{SpoofCeleb}~\cite{jung2025spoofceleb}, and \textsc{SRC4VC}~\cite{saito2024src4vc}. \\ {\bf Perturbation:} Commonly seen perturbations include (1) artifacts seen when voice is transmitted over the telephone line, such as packet loss, bitrate variations, and compressions; and (2) artifacts caused by audio replay, such as effects of different microphones and loudspeakers, as well as room acoustics.
 The former is represented by \textsc{ASVspoof2021-LA} and \textsc{ASVspoof5}, and the latter includes \textsc{ASVspoof2021-PA}, \textsc{FoR-rerecorded}, and \textsc{Playback-attacks}.
 It should be noted that some in-the-wild datasets may also carry perturbations (e.g., microphone artifacts of interviewed speech).
 However, since this information is not explicitly provided, they are excluded from the perturbation category. \\